 Content (0 - 4) Pronunciation (0 - 2) Provide relevant answers to most of the questions and give elaboration to some of the questions.
 Respond to most of the questions naturally and readily.
 Speak clearly and readily with very few mistakes in pronunciation.
 Provide relevant answers to most of the questions with no or little prompting.
 Respond to most of the questions naturally.
 Speak quite clearly despite a few mistakes in pronunciation.
 Provide brief answers to some of the questions with some prompting.
 Respond to some of the questions hesitantly.
-Remarks Although 'Yes/No' questions can be used to prompt students, they are not counted if students merely provide 'Yes/No' answers without elaboration.
-Do not penalize students for pronunciation or grammatical mistakes that do not interfere with the communication of ideas.
+Speak unclearly with many mistakes in pronunciation.